-Task No Task Description Weighting Outcomes to be Assessed Due Date 1 Chemistry Practical Task Practical assessment on factors affecting rates of reaction.
-35% SC5-5WS, SC5-6WS, SC5-7WS, SC5-8WS, SC5-9WS Term 1 Week 7 2 Vehicle Safety Research Task Independent secondary source research task on the application of physics to car safety features.
-30% SC5-5WS, SC5-6WS, SC5-7WS, SC5-8WS, SC5-9WS Term 2 Week 9 3 Yearly Exam Examination assessing skills and content from Term One, Two and Three.
-35% SC5-10PW, SC5- 14LW, SC5-7CW, SC5-7WS, SC5-8WS Term 4 Week 4
+Task No Task Description Weighting Outcomes Due Date 1 Chemistry Practical Task In class, hard copy task.
+Independent practical assessment on factors affecting rates of reaction.
+35% SC5-6WS, SC5- 7WS, SC5-8WS, SC5-9WS, SC5- 17CW Term 1 Week 7 2 Vehicle Safety Depth Study Hard copy project board task Group research task on the application of physics to car safety features. • 30% SC5-6WS, SC5- 7WS, SC5-8WS, SC5-10PW Term 2 Week 8 3 Yearly Exam Hard copy examination.
+Examination assessing skills and content from Term One, Two and Three.
+35% SC5-10PW, SC5- 14LW, SC5-17CW, SC5-8WS Term 4 Week 4

-Outcome Description SC5-1VA appreciates the importance of science in their lives and the role of scientific inquiry in increasing understanding of the world around them SC5-2VA shows a willingness to engage in finding solutions to science-related personal, social and global issues, including shaping sustainable futures SC5-3VA demonstrates confidence in making reasoned, evidence-based decisions about the current and future use and influence of science and technology, including ethical considerations SC5-4WS develops questions or hypotheses to be investigated scientifically SC5-5WS produces a plan to investigate identified questions, hypotheses or problems, individually and collaboratively SC5-6WS undertakes first-hand investigations to collect valid and reliable data and information, individually and collaboratively SC5-7WS processes, analyses and evaluates data from first-hand investigations and secondary sources to develop evidence- based arguments and conclusions SC5-8WS applies scientific understanding and critical thinking skills to suggest possible solutions to identified problems SC5-9WS presents science ideas and evidence for a particular purpose and to a specific audience, using appropriate scientific language, conventions and representations SC5-10PW applies models, theories and laws to explain situations involving energy, force and motion SC5-11PW explains how scientific understanding about energy conservation, transfers and transformations is applied in systems SC5-12ES describes changing ideas about the structure of the Earth and the universe to illustrate how models, theories and laws are refined over time by the scientific community SC5-13ES explains how scientific knowledge about global patterns of geological activity and interactions involving global systems can be used to inform decisions related to contemporary issues SC5-14LW analyses interactions between components and processes within biological systems SC5-15LW explains how biological understanding has advanced through scientific discoveries, technological developments and the needs of society SC5-16CW explains how models, theories and laws about matter have been refined as new scientific evidence becomes available SC5-17CW discusses the importance of chemical reactions in the production of a range of substances, and the influence of society on the development of new materials
+SC5-1VA appreciates the importance of science in their lives and the role of scientific inquiry in increasing understanding of the world around them SC5-2VA shows a willingness to engage in finding solutions to science-related personal, social and global issues, including shaping sustainable futures SC5-3VA demonstrates confidence in making reasoned, evidence-based decisions about the current and future use and influence of science and technology, including ethical considerations SC5-4WS develops questions or hypotheses to be investigated scientifically SC5-5WS produces a plan to investigate identified questions, hypotheses or problems, individually and SC5-6WS undertakes first-hand investigations to collect valid and reliable data and information, SC5-7WS processes, analyses and evaluates data from first-hand investigations and secondary SC5-8WS applies scientific understanding and critical thinking skills to suggest possible solutions to SC5-9WS presents science ideas and evidence for a particular purpose and to a specific audience, using appropriate scientific language, conventions and representations SC5-10PW applies models, theories and laws to explain situations involving energy, force and motion SC5-11PW explains how scientific understanding about energy conservation, transfers and transformations SC5-12ES describes changing ideas about the structure of the Earth and the universe to illustrate how models, theories and laws are refined over time by the scientific community SC5-13ES explains how scientific knowledge about global patterns of geological activity and interactions involving global systems can be used to inform decisions related to SC5-14LW analyses interactions between components and processes within biological systems SC5-15LW explains how biological understanding has advanced through scientific discoveries, technological developments and the needs of society SC5-16CW explains how models, theories and laws about matter have been refined as new scientific SC5-17CW discusses the importance of chemical reactions in the production of a range of substances, and the influence of society on the development of new materials